Introduction

 - Even Better TOML (for .toml file support)

-You probably want to update .vscode/settings.json
+You probably want to update .vscode/settings.json as follows:

 {